-Jeremy hears and investigates alleged violations of University policy and is the adviser to the Undergraduate Honor Council.
+Jeremy is the adviser to the Undergraduate Honor Council and is an investigator for academic integrity matters within many of the graduate/professional schools.
+Additionally, he hears and investigates alleged violations of University policy.
 His professional background is in Residential Life at the University of Miami where he oversaw half of the first-year student population.
-Additionally, he served in the Dean of Students Office advising disciplinary hearing panels and overseeing the student conduct unit for Miami Hurricanes Athletics events.
+While at UM, he served in the Dean of Students Office advising disciplinary hearing panels and overseeing the student conduct unit for Miami Hurricanes Athletics events.
 Originally from Tennessee, Jeremy received his B.S. from UT Chattanooga where he also found his passion for student affairs serving as a student leader in residential education, orientation, and student government.
 He went on to get his Masters in Higher Education Administration here at Vanderbilt and served as a Head Resident, Graduate Assistant to the Dean of the Ingram Commons, and the Assistant Advisor to VUcept.
-Jeremy loves all things Vanderbilt Athletics and is happy to cheer on his hometown team.
+Jeremy loves all things Vanderbilt and is happy to cheer on his hometown team.
 Go Dores!

 Diana Morris—Assistant Director